sweng-epfl/public/exercises/devtools/basic/ex4/README.md

 }
 ```

+4. Right-click on the project folder and select the `Build Module` entry.
-4. Right-click to the `TestProgram` file and select *Run TestProgram.main()* which will compile and run the program for you.
+5. Right-click on the `TestProgram` file and select *Run TestProgram.main()* which will compile and run the program for you.
 You can run any class that has a main method this way.

 ## Exercise 4.2: The Debugger